-Kent Stanley is entering his fifth year at Utah State as Senior Associate Athletics Director for Development after joining the staff in July, 2008.
+Kent Stanley is entering his sixth year at Utah State as Senior Associate Athletics Director for Development after joining the staff in July, 2008.
 At USU, he is responsible for the overall administration, management and supervision of athletic development and fundraising efforts, and associated personnel for the athletics department.
 He also focuses on planning and executing capital and annual fund initiatives for athletics in conjunction with the University foundation.
-Stanley also oversees the men's and women's track & field/cross country programs at USU, along with men's golf.
+Stanley also oversees the men's golf program at USU.

 Prior to joining Utah State, Stanley spent two years as the Director of Athletics at Fort Lewis College in Durango, Colo.
 While at Fort Lewis, Skyhawk teams had the most successful two-year span in school history with 12 teams making NCAA postseason play, while football won its first-ever postseason bowl game.

 Stanley also increased the number of major gifts for athletics by 50 percent and increased revenue by 100 percent as he implemented a four-tiered corporate partnership model to increase partner options.
 He also increased licensing revenue 45 percent and increased scholarship funding for athletics by 25 percent.